abail0111/classicmodels-jee/README.md

-The Classic Models API project is a Jakarta EE implementation of the [BIRT](https://eclipse.github.io/birt-website/docs/template-sample-database/) / [MySQL](https://www.mysqltutorial.org/mysql-sample-database.aspx) sample database as RESTful- and GraphQL web service.
+The Classic Models API project is a Jakarta EE implementation of the [BIRT](https://eclipse.github.io/birt-website/docs/template-sample-database/) / [MySQL](https://www.mysqltutorial.org/mysql-sample-database.aspx) sample database as a RESTful- and GraphQL web service.

 ## Setup Database